 - How can we measure the state of the oceans and seas?
 And what threatens them?

-A Group of Experts of the Regular Process of up to 25 members, representing all regions of the world, will carry out the World Ocean Assessments.
-The Group of Experts will be assisted by a Pool of Experts (without limit of numbers) nominated by States, through the regional groups of the UN General Assembly.
-The Pool of Experts will provide expertise in the wide range of areas and subjects needed for the World Ocean Assessment.
+A Group of Experts of the Regular Process of up to 25 members, representing all regions of the world, was set up to carry out the World Ocean Assessments.
+The Group of Experts has been assisted by the several hundred members of a Pool of Experts nominated by States, through the regional groups of the UN General Assembly.
+The Pool of Experts has provided expertise in the wide range of areas and subjects needed for the World Ocean Assessment.